 How can you get to the Hudson Valley Region?

 Did you know that you can easily and quickly reach many parts of the Lower and Mid-Hudson Valley region without having a car?
 Well, it’s true…

-The MTA Metro-North Railroad has two specific Railway lines: The Hudson Line (along the Hudson River), Port Jervis Line and the Harlem Line.
+The MTA Metro-North Railroad has three Railway lines: The Hudson Line (along the Hudson River), Port Jervis Line and the Harlem Line.

 Each Line takes you to a different area of the Hudson Valley and can lead you to some wonderful places.

-Whatever means you use to arrive and explore the Hudson Valley, make sure you give yourself enough time, because there is so much to see and do that you may need more than a day or even more than a weekend.
+Whatever means you use to arrive and explore the Hudson Valley, make sure you give yourself enough time to explore, because there is so much to see and do that you may need more than a day or more than a weekend.

 Some Highlights of the Hudson Valley

-No matter what interests you, the Hudson Valley offers so many things to so many people.
+No matter what your interests are, the Hudson Valley offers so many things to so many people.